Pumpkin Spice Energy Bars

-These no-bake vegan pumpkin spice latte energy bars are easy to make with just 7 ingredients and are perfect for getting your PSL fix!
+These no-bake vegan pumpkin spice energy bars are easy to make with just 8 ingredients and are perfect for getting your pumpkin spice latte fix.

 3 raw energy bars stacked on a small round plate with some almonds in the foreground.